Youth unemployment: France

-Like other countries in the European Union, France has enacted school-to-work policies in order to facilitate the school-two-work transition for youths once they have completed their higher education.
+Like other countries in the European Union, France has enacted school-to-work policies in order to facilitate the school-to-work transition for youths once they have completed their higher education.
 They have longer transition time for students entering the work force and include offers newly graduated students several tools to enhance their market inclusion.
 The government has taken several measures in an effort to lower labour costs such as subsidized employment contracts and multiple VET placements.
 However, these policies have appeared to return minor results as the country continues to report high youth unemployment rates especially among differing social classes.
 First, they are less effective among the youth migrant population who face disconnect from the labour market due to France's employment-centred economy experiencing, on average, unemployment rates that are 4% higher than non-migrant workers.
 Furthermore, there is also prevalent gender disparities among the younger population.